-Figure~\ref{fig:repair-process} shows the generic idea of clustering-based program repair frameworks~\cite{clara, semCluster-pldi19,sarfgen}.
-These frameworks~\cite{clara, semCluster-pldi19,sarfgen} receive an incorrect student submission, a test suite, and a collection of $N$ correct student submissions for the same \IPA.
-For scalability concerns, these frameworks eliminate, through clustering techniques, semantically equivalent solutions, i.e., dynamically equivalent correct programs given the provided input-output test suite.
-Those clustering approaches try to aggregate the set of $N$ correct solutions into $K$ semantically different clusters ($N \gg K$).
+Figure~\ref{fig:repair-process} shows the generic architecture of clustering-based program repair frameworks~\cite{clara, semCluster-pldi19,sarfgen}.
+These frameworks receive an incorrect student submission, a test suite, and a collection of $N$ correct student submissions for the same \IPA.
+For scalability concerns, these frameworks eliminate, through clustering techniques, semantically equivalent solutions, i.e., dynamically equivalent correct programs, given the provided input-output test suite.
+Those clustering approaches try aggregating the set of $N$~correct solutions into $K$~semantically different clusters ($N \gg K$).
 Finally, the repair tool uses these $K$ clusters' representatives to repair the provided incorrect student submission.
 As Figure~\ref{fig:repair-process} shows, \InvAAST can be used as the clustering technique of those clustering-based program repair tools.
 However, some program repair tools~\cite{verifix, autograder} use a single reference implementation provided by the lecturer to repair a student's program.
-These tools usually are only able to use one correct implementation to repair each program.
-Therefore, given an incorrect submission, \InvAAST was designed to be also capable of finding on a set of correct student submissions which submission is the closest correct solution to the incorrect program, i.e., a specific reference implementation for each incorrect submission, that may require fewer changes to fix the program.
+Typically, these tools can only use one correct implementation to repair each program.
+Therefore, \InvAAST was designed to be also capable of finding on a set of correct student submissions which submission is the closest correct solution to the incorrect program.
+Thus, \InvAAST can suggest a specific reference implementation for each incorrect submission that may require fewer changes to fix the program.

-We evaluate \InvAAST on a set of real-world student programs developed during a university introductory programming course.
+We evaluate \InvAAST on \benchmark~\cite{C-Pack-IPAs_apr24}, a real-world student programs developed during a university introductory programming course.
 Experimental results show that the proposed invariant-based representation improves upon syntax-based representations when performing program clustering.
-We integrate \InvAAST into \Clara, a clustering-based program repair tool, in order to compare our clustering technique against \Clara's clustering method, which is the current publicly available state-of-the-art method for clustering \IPAs.
+Additionally, we integrate \InvAAST into \Clara, a clustering-based program repair tool, in order to compare our clustering technique against \Clara's clustering method, which is the current publicly available state-of-the-art method for clustering \IPAs.